-If the PRC government finds that the agreements that establish the structure for operating certain of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
+If the PRC government decides that the agreements that establish the structure for operating certain of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our contract or other interests in those operations.

 Foreign investment in the education industry in China is extensively regulated and subject to numerous restrictions.
-Pursuant to the Foreign Investment Industries Guidance Catalog (Amended in 2017), or the Guidance Catalog, foreign investments in preschool education is restricted to cooperation with PRC domestic parties who are required to play a dominant role in the cooperation.
+Pursuant to the Foreign Investment Industries Guidance Catalog (Amended in 2017), or the Guidance Catalog, and pursuant to the List of Special Management Measures for the Market Entry of Foreign Investment issued jointly by the NDRC and the MOFCOM on June 28, 2017 and became effective on July 28, 2017(the "Negative List"), the provision of preschool education in the PRC is under the category of "restricted industries" for foreign investors.
+Foreign investments in preschool education is restricted to cooperation with PRC domestic parties who are required to play a dominant role in the cooperation.
 In addition, the Implementation Opinions of the MOE on Encouraging and Guiding the Entry of Private Capital in the Fields of Education and Promoting the Healthy Development of Private Education issued by the MOE on June 18, 2012 also stipulates that the foreign portion of the total investment in a Sino-foreign joint venture kindergarten is restricted to less than 50%.
 In terms of the identity of the foreign investors, according to the Regulation on Operating Sino-foreign Schools of the PRC, or the Sino-foreign Schools Regulation, which was promulgated by the State Council on March 1, 2003, became effective on September 1, 2003 and amended on July 18, 2013, foreign investors in kindergartens must be foreign education institutions with relevant qualifications and experience.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulations Relating to Foreign Investment" in this annual report for further details.